 As the society has developed over time and the overall environment has improved, different social problems still prevail.
-Children in CRH were abandoned babies or orphans in the early years.
+Children in Children's Residential Home (CRH) were abandoned babies or orphans in the early years.
 Nowadays, the issue of baby abandonment is uncommon, however they may have more complicated family backgrounds, such as parents with long-term drug abuse habit, child abuse behavior or mental health problem.

 Being a family-oriented society, Chinese people cherish the dining time with their family members.
 However, not all families are lucky enough to have the minimal space for cooking and eating at the same table, due to their small and cramped living environment.

 Mrs Ma, who used to live in a subdivided flat on Portland Street in Mong Kok with her family, had the same problem.
 “Our kitchen was right outside the bathroom, which was very unhygienic to food preparation.
 What’s worse, every time my young kids had to pass by the hot cooking stove and working kitchen utensils, I was so afraid that they might cause accidents.”